Bay40k/ksl_automated_scraper/README.md

 Automatically send an email or Discord message including KSL Classifieds search results for a specified query, matching a price range.

+Already sent links will be kept track of via an SQLite database.
+If no new results are found, no email/message/notification is sent.

 This only works on the Classifieds section.
 For https://cars.ksl.com, see: [ksl_cars_scraper](https://github.com/Bay40k/ksl_cars_scraper_api)